 The System subsidizes the cost of insurance for eligible persons who are retired from the System and have reached age 65 and former employees approved for LTD benefits regardless of age or service.
-The subsidies have changed over time as summarized here:

-- For employees who retired prior to July 1, 2010, the subsidy is 100% of the cost for the retiree and 50% of the costs for eligible dependents. - For employees who retired on or after July 1, 2010, but before January 1, 2017, the subsidy is reduced to 93%, 90%, or 85%, of the individual health premium, depending on the employee's years of System service.

-- For employees who retired on or after January 1, 2017, the subsidy is 80% of the cost for the retiree and 50% of the costs for eligible dependents. - Former employees, who began LTD benefits on or after September 20, 2016, are eligible to continue the health plan for a maximum of 24 months with an 80% individual premium subsidy and a 50% dependent premium subsidy.
+The subsidy consists of 100% of the cost for the retiree and 50% of the costs for eligible dependents; however, the subsidy for employees who retire on or after July 1, 2010 is reduced to 93%, 90%, or 85%, of the individual health premium, depending on the employee's years of System service; also, the subsidy consists of 80% of the cost for the retiree and 50% of the costs for eligible dependents for employees who retire on or after January 1, 2017.
+Former employees, beginning LTD benefits on or after September 20, 2016, are eligible to continue the health plan for a maximum of 24 months with an 80% individual premium subsidy and a 50% dependent premium subsidy.
 As of June 30, 2017 and 2016, there were 2,212 and 2,066 persons, respectively, receiving a subsidy from the System.
 With certain restrictions, dependents are eligible to continue coverage at the 50% rate after the death of a retiree meeting the above criteria.